gazpitchy92/socialswayer-be-public/readme.md

 ## Build and Host (With Docker)
 This project can be entirely ran within docker with the following command, no further changes are required.

+Please see the postman.json import for details on each API endpoint.

 ```bash
 docker-compose up --build -d
 ```